doriordan/skuber/docs/GUIDE.md

     import skuber._
     import skuber.json.format._

+    import akka.actor.ActorSystem
-    import scala.concurrent.ExecutionContext.Implicits.global
+    import akka.stream.ActorMaterializer
+    implicit val system = ActorSystem()
+    implicit val materializer = ActorMaterializer()
+    implicit val dispatcher = system.dispatcher

     val k8s = k8sInit

     k8s create controller

-When finished making requests the application should call `close` on the request context to release the underlying connection-related resources.
+When finished making requests the application should call `close` on the request context.
+Note that this call no longer closes connection resources since Skuber migrated to using Akka, because the use of application-supplied  implicit Akka actor systems means Skuber cannot be sure that other application components are not also using the same actor system.
+Therefore the application should explicitly perform any required Akka cleanup, e.g.

+    k8s.close
+    system.terminate

 ### API Method Summary